Title PROmoting Women’s Enterprising Competences in Europe: Towards the Development of Services to Dependant People.

-Marketing Text The care of dependant relatives,in more than 80% of the cases, is carried out by the women due to the tradition role of women as assistants.
-The perception of all these facts, has lead the partners to devise a work plan addressed to qualify women working in the Assistance Services to dependant people and valorise their role by promoting enterpreurship, specially between those women with special difficulties in accessing the labour market: immigrants women and women who are joining the labour market after several years devoted to the family and home care.
+Marketing Text The care of dependant relatives, in more than 80% of the cases, is carried out by women due to the traditional role of women as assistants.
+The perception of all these facts led the partners to devise a work plan addressed to qualify women working in the Assistance Services to dependant people and valorise their role by promoting enterpreurship, specially among those women with special difficulties in accessing the labour market: immigrant women and women who were joining the labour market after several years devoted to the family and home care.

 The proposal was based on the realization of various common realities at European level which would need a joint action:

 • The need to foster entrepreneurship and business culture as a mean to provide dynamism to the European labour market.